jmccreight/wrf_hydro_tests/README.md

 # wrf\_hydro\_tests: Testing for the WRF-Hydro model. #

-Why use wrf\_hydro\_tests?

-_Testing for the price of compiling:_ Developers can run engineering tests with each compile with minimal added overhead when using toy domains.
-This IS the way for developers to compile.
+## Why? ##

+*Why test the WRF-Hydro model?*

+Test for your sanity and efficiency.
+Develop faster and with more
+confidence:

+1. Protect production code.
+1. Check that _your_ development preserves key, tested requirements of the model (dont let someone else find your bugs).
+Transfer responsibilty for not breaking the code to the indivudal developers.
+1. Find bugs faster and when they occur, not after many more merges.
+1. Continuous integration (CI) and periodic integration: Core hours are much cheaper than person hours.
+Run automated checks of the code as frequently as necessary to reduce wasted person time.
+1. Reproducibility/communication: Just communicating about tests is complicated because there are literally about a hundred moving parts.
+Defining, managing, and logging the moving parts allows two (or more developers) to reduce barriers to being on the same page and collaboratively managing bugs and feature development.
+1. Benchmarking and regression: The vast majority of code development does not involve changing the answers.
+For these cases, regression testing helps developers implement code changes with confidence.
+When development does change the answers, this development should be isolated as possible (in terms of changes to the code) and the effects should be well-documented, or "benchmarked".
+The testing framework places an emphasis benchmarking answer-changing development on upstream repository.
+1. Probably more reasons....

+## What ? ##

+*What is wrf wrf\_hydro\_tests?*

+The wrf\_hydro\_tests software is under active development.
+That means that it is evolving and it can evolve to meet your needs if you become involved.

+Currently:
+* Testing of the offline WRF-Hydro model only.
+* Engineering tests are limited to the fundamentals, but will expand with increased community usage.
+* There is flexibilty for users to develop their own custom tests and questions (covered in the Advanced usage section).
+* The full set of required features has not yet been implemented (covered in the "Deficiencies, on-going, & future work" section").

+Please direct all bug reports and feature requests to the github issues for the wrf\_hydro\_tests repo.
+If you begin development on features yourself, please still log a feature request so that the development is coordinated.
+(See

+## When ? ##

+*When should I test?*

+Test with every compile.
+Using selected toy domains, testing with each compile results in minimal added overhead.
+This can be termed "Testing for the price of compiling."
+Except for cases when compiling is the focus of the development activity, this IS the way for developers to compile.
+Tests can also be customized by developers to focus only on certain aspects of the testing with each compile.

+## Where ? ##

+*Where should I test?*

-_Testing on a machine near you:_ This code is meant to work on any linux distribution.
-The requirements are bash, python3, and the dependencies of the WRF-Hydro model.
+Testing on a machine near you!
+The wrf\_hydro\_tests code is meant to work on any linux distribution.
+The requirements are bash4, python3, and the dependencies of the WRF-Hydro model.
 It has been run on Docker and on Chyenne (using qsub requires the wrf\_hydro\_tools repository at this time) and is meant to be highly portable between different environments.

+It is *highly* recommended to develop and test primarily on a local machine (laptop or desktop), using Docker if necessary, so that tests are fast (not in the queue), frequent, and free.
+Combined, with periodically moving the code and running tests on supercomupters (e.g. Cheyenne where one can test larger domains and the intel compiler), the testing strategy is both efficient and robust.

 Example usages on both Docker and Cheyenne are provided in the `examples/` directory.
+Running with docker also requires Docker to be installed.
+There are several self-contained Docker examples which include guidance to understanding (and potentially customizing) Docker usage (if necessary).

+## Who ? ##

+Every person who edits the WRF-Hydro source code.

+## How ? ##

+This is the main subject of this README, please keep reading.

-# Overview / Definitions #
+# Overview & Definitions #

 Purpose of this section